call23re/Layers/readme.md

 # Workflows
 Using Sweetheartichoke's [Tag Editor plugin](https://www.roblox.com/library/948084095/Tag-Editor) makes it easier to distinguish between layers in the workspace.

-The plugin creates a folder in ServerStorage called "_layers".
+The plugin occasionally creates a folder in ServerStorage called "_layers".
 Don't delete this folder.
 If you're using Rojo, set `$ignoreUnknownInstances` in ServerStorage to true or add the folder to your project json.

 The _Select All_ tool / keybind combined with the _Make Folder_ shortcut makes it easy to organize your workspace.
 Select Layer -> _Select All_ -> _Make Folder_ -> Rename -> Repeat.